mi2bprob382/paulinarizzo.com/_posts/2025-03-10-pottery-classes-oaxaca.md

 **Single class fee: MX$350**
 {: .text-center}
+Includes:
+* 1.5 kg of clay
+* A single firing
-Includes: 1.5 kg of clay, 2 hour class and a single firing
+* 2 hour class

 **Monthly fee: MX$1300**
 {: .text-center}
+Includes:
-4 classes/month
+* 4 classes/month
-Includes: 1.5 kg of clay each class, 2 hour class, and a single firing
+* 1.5 kg of clay each class
+* 2 hour class
+* A single firing

 ## What to know